memoryofavoyage/learning-journal/README.md

 06/11/2024
 we decided to do a study session in the games lab. i'm a bit stuck on how you make a sprite move across the screen and stop at a certain point.

+12/11/2024
+isaac's not in.
+me and phoebe kinda got distracted. i kinda need help i don't know how to do this code.